 The Foods and Feasts of Colonial Virginia are explored during Thanksgiving Weekend, November 28-30, 2019, at Jamestown Settlement and the new American Revolution Museum at Yorktown.
 While at the Jamestown Settlement, visitors can discover how the English colonists in Virginia and the Powhatan Indians gathered, preserved, and prepared their food.
 This interactive experience is eye-opening for all visitors spending Thanksgiving in Williamsburg, VA.
 Hours operate from 9 am to 5 pm.
 Tickets cost $17.50 for adults and $8.25 for ages 6-12.

 In addition, The Jamestown Settlement Café will offer a traditional Thanksgiving dinner from 11 am to 4 pm on Thanksgiving Day.
 Call the Jamestown Settlement Cafe at (757) 253-2571.

 At the American Revolution Museum at Yorktown, visitors can learn about the food eaten by soldiers during the American Revolution.
 In addition, guests can watch how a 1780s farm produces food from the field to the kitchen.

 Thanksgiving at Colonial Williamsburg

 Bountiful feasts are found at Colonial Williamsburg restaurants all Thanksgiving long, where guests can experience historical dining traditions.

-A Thanksgiving Feast with all the trimmings is served at Williamsburg Lodge from 11:00 am-4:00 pm, with an a la carte menu also available from 4:30 pm-9:00 pm.
+A Thanksgiving Feast with all the trimmings is served at Williamsburg Lodge from 11:00 am-5:00 pm.
 Place your reservations far in advance for this popular Thanksgiving dinner.
-The 2018 feast prices are as follows:
+The 2019 feast prices are as follows: